specifics/aero-structures/SysEngLaw.md

 The article's first known appearance on the internet was on a humble little engineering site called _Evan's Optical Engineering,_ which published the article verbatim in plain HTML.
 The page would remain unchanged for its entire life on that site, and was eventually featured in an _Engineering Commons_ podcast in 2015.

-As of writing, the original webpage is no longer accessible.
-Being a bit of an archivist, I was spurred into putting the article on github when I couldn't find another site with the same article.
-While unnecessary, the act of writing it out gives me peace of mind and if anything increases its exposure to those who may find the wisdom as valuable as I do.
+As of writing, the webpage is no longer accessible.
+Being a bit of an archivist, I was spurred into putting the article on github when I couldn't find it on another site.
+While unnecessary, the act of transcribing it here gives me peace of mind and if anything increases its exposure to those who may find the wisdom as valuable as I do.

-The following is a verbatim copy of the original article, with emphasis by the author preserved, but some liberties taken for headings, spacing, indents, and lists.
+The following is a verbatim copy of the original article with the author's emphasis preserved, but some liberties taken for headings, spacing, indents, and lists.

 ~/github/specifics